reshmabidikar/slate/source/includes/_aviate-catalog.md

 At the time of writing, the aviate catalog plugin does not expose any endpoints for catalog retrieval.
 Instead, the catalog can be retrieved via the [KB Catalog APIs](https://apidocs.killbill.io/catalog).

+### Authentication

+The Aviate Plugin uses a JWT based authentication mechanism.
+Thus, all the APIs listed in this document require a valid token.
+This can be obtained via the [Auth API](aviate_auth.html#auth_api).

 ## Resources

 This section lists the models used by the Catalog APIs